theodore-norvell/cogent/README.md

    else { /*Do nothing*/ }
 ```

-Therefor, for the set of all edges leaving a given state that are labelled with the same named trigger:
+Therefore, for the set of all edges leaving a given state that are labelled with the same named trigger:

 * It is good practice to ensure that at most one guard will be true.